Jjeje007/syuppod/README.md

 ## Bugs report

-Please open an issue and don't forget to attach logs: stderr.log and debug.log.
+Please open an issue and don't forget to attach logs: messages (syslog), stderr.log and debug.log.

 ## Contributing